 The department is a leader in several areas of political methodology, including:

 - Mathematical models of political institutions and collective behavior, often referred to as formal theory or game theory and applied to different areas in American and comparative politics, political economy, and international relations.

-The department is a leader in another emerging methodology, the use of field experiments to study political outcomes.
-The use of randomized control trials conducted in the field has influenced social science research generally over the last decade, and the department is at the forefront of this development.
+- The use of field experiments (real-world randomized clinical trials conducted in realistic settings) to study political outcomes.
 Scholars in the department have used field experiments to study issues such as political participation in the United States and dispute resolution in Africa.
-Research in experimental methods complements other methods, including game theory, quantitative analysis, survey research, and qualitative methods.

 - Survey research, including election polling and forecasting, state-level opinion and policy, time trends in political partisanship, and innovative data collection to study social networks and hard-to-reach populations.

 - Causal inference, Bayesian and multilevel modeling, and statistical computing.